 During springtime, a camera is installed in the birdbox so that you can see a live feed of the chicks from the comfort of the bed.

 An attractive cottage from which to explore both the nearby coastline and the lovely countryside of the Wolds.

 Note: This property can be booked with Refs.
 922232, 922233 and 922235, together they sleep 16.

 All ground floor.
-One double bedroom.
+One four poster double bedroom plus a single day bed.
 Shower room with shower, basin and WC.
 Kitchen with breakfast bar.
 Shared external utility.
 Sitting room with dining area.